itsluap/books/the_wrong_answer/chapters/chapter-02-system-flags.md

 On Mara’s tablet, the banner updated:

-Guidance Completed.
-Variance Monitoring Active.
+Guidance completed.
+Monitoring for changes active.

 The word monitoring tasted worse than chalk.